wangqinNick/tp/docs/DeveloperGuide.md

 2. The user inputs `add -m CS2101` into ra.VI, as the user adds a module they are taking into the `ModuleManager`.
 The user keys in as many modules into ra.VI as they are taking.

-3. Once the user attains a grade for the modules keyed in, they inputs `grade CS2101 4 A-` (4 MCs, A grade) to record the grade for their module.
+3. Once the user attains a grade for the modules keyed in, they input `grade CS2101 4 A-` (4 MCs, A grade) to record the grade for their module.
 They does this for all the other modules they have taken.

-4. Once every module in the `ModuleManager` has been graded, they inputs `cap 46 4.24` to calculate their accumulative CAP after attaining their new grades.
+4. Once every module in the `ModuleManager` has been graded, they inputs `cap` to calculate their accumulative CAP after attaining their new grades.

 5. The `CommandResult` returns the success message to show the user their current CAP after attaining their grades.

-#### Grade Feature
+#### 2.2.4 Grade Feature
 This feature is facilitated by `ModuleManager` and `Module` classes.
 It extends `Command` and is stored internally inside `Module` as a `grade` and `moduleCredit`.
 * Grading a module - assigns a grade and MC number to a specific module present in the module list.